-The FLYING DOLPHIN XXIX, the youngest hydrofoil in the Greek coastal service, heading towards Aegina.
+The FLYING DOLPHIN XXIX, which is the youngest hydrofoil in the Greek coastal service, seen heading towards Aegina.
 She was previously a fleetmate of the POSIDON HELLAS when the ship was owned by Minoan Flying Dolphins (later Hellas Flying Dolphins) and then by Hellenic Seaways.

 The FLYING DOLPHIN XXIX heads towards Aegina.